Pre-Islamic Arabia: Greek and Roman cultural influence

-In 106 CE, the Roman Empire conquered the northwest Arabian Nabataean Kingdom and they set up a province called Arabia Petraea (Roman Arabia).
-By this time, Roman rule had already long been imposed on Arabic-speaking populations in Syria, the Transjordan, and Palestine.
-The new conquests had extended this rule to northwest Arabia, including the northern parts of the Hejaz.
-Archaeological finds of Roman military encampments have been made at Hegra (Mada'in Salih), located today in the Medina Province of Saudi Arabia, and at Ruwafa, as shown by the second-century Greek-Arabic bilingual Ruwafa inscriptions.
-The Letter of the Archimandrites dating to 569/570, composed in Greek but preserved in Syriac, demonstrating the presence and distribution of episcopal sees from its 137 Archimandrite signatories from the province of Roman Arabia.
-Safaitic inscriptions mention the Roman emperor.
+In 106 CE, the Roman Empire conquered the Nabataean Kingdom and they set up a province called Arabia Petraea (Roman Arabia) encompassing both northern Arabia and the northwest Hejaz.
+Roman military encampments were set up at Hegra (Mada'in Salih) in the Medina Province, at Ruwafa, and as far south as the Farasan Islands.
+The Limes Arabicus was the desert frontier that separated the Roman Empire from the rest of the Arabian Peninsula.

+Christianity expanded into pre-Islamic Arabia.
+The Letter of the Archimandrites dating to 569/570, composed in Greek but preserved in Syriac, demonstrates a dense network of churches and monasteries in Roman Arabia.
 Arabic-speaking tribes were gradually converting to Christianity or becoming foederati of the emperor, resulting in increasing integration into the Roman world over time.
 In the mid-sixth century, for example, Justinian I was closely allied with the Ghassanids, a Hellenized Christian Arab kingdom.

-In Central Arabia, statues of Greek deities like Artemis, Heracles, and Harpocrates have been discovered have been found at Qaryat al-Faw, the former capital of the Kingdom of Kinda.

-Hellenization is also seen in pre-Islamic Arabic poetry.